I adore coffee.

 You remember that book a while back called He’s Just Not That Into You?
 Yeah, that basically sums up my relationship with coffee.

 Coffee gives me mixed messages.
 It gives me feelings of euphoria and then a huge crash later.
 It can leave me feeling like a crazy woman from the wild fluctuations in my mood.
 And if I’m not careful, it can leave me hanging on like an addict who’s in denial about reality: I can easily become addicted to coffee.

-A couple of years ago, I finally faced my bad love affair with coffee head on.
+It wasn’t until a couple of years ago that I finally faced my bad love affair with coffee head on.

 I was a few months into being a new mom and was overly tired and overly caffeinated.
 It was not a pretty combo.
 I had a sneaking suspicion that coffee wasn’t treating me right.

 I was having a hard time getting good rest, my cravings were out of control, I was super edgy and had pretty wild mood swings.
 I knew that I was simply having too much of it and instead of helping me it was hurting me.
 Of course I know that I can’t pin all of these things solely on coffee (being a new mom with poor sleep is cause enough), but the coffee certainly wasn’t helping.

 I finally got to a breaking point when my son was around 8 months old and decided enough was enough: I needed to take care of myself and feed myself as well as I was striving to feed and take care of my baby.

 I was hesitant but decided that in order to really know how coffee effected me I needed to step away from it for a bit.
 Around this time I had the opportunity to do a whole foods cleanse with Stefanie of Luz Feminina and part of the 5-day cleanse was to give up coffee.

 I was dubious.
 And in complete denial about just how addicted I was to coffee!